vylsaz/apl-stbimg/README.md

 ```
 Y is either a simple matrix for greyscale, or a vector of matrices.
 X is a gamma value.
-R is the result of `Y*X`, but the alpha channel is not changed.
+R is the result of `Y*X` (Y raised to the power of X), but the alpha channel is not changed.

 ## Example
 See `mandelbrot.dyalog` and `halftone.dyalog`.